uclaacm/w-website/_pages/01_home.md

 title: home
 permalink: /
 ---
-this is the home page.
+this is the index page.